milanaryal/milanaryal.github.io/_posts/2015/2015-02-04-making-external-links-open-in-a-new-browser-tab.md

 ---

-## Opening all the links in a new browser tab
+## Open all the links in a new browser tab

 If you want open you all links in a new browser tab/window then use the following procedure: